2.3.4 Rapid withdrawal symptoms, hypo/hyper-metabolism

 GHB is marker #75 on the OAT results and is often quite elevated in more severe patients:

 As we gain a better understanding of how the gut microbiome interacts with these metabolic processes, it becomes crucial to anticipate potential withdrawal symptoms during microbiome remodelling.
 A rapid improvement in gut health, especially after a significant dietary shift or use of antimicrobials and/or biofilm breakers, can lead to sudden withdrawal from multiple endogenous narcotics.
+This is expected when introducing low-dose methylene blue in Stage 1 and also during Stage 2 of the protocol, where removing acetaldehyde producing species is the primary focus.

 The more rapidly any successful gut fermentation syndrome remediation is performed, the more likely that someone will go into rapid withdrawal symptoms for multiple simultaneous narcotics.
+Microdosing methylene blue to provide alternative Complex I functions and restore NAD+ redox is a reliable trigger.

-For instance, transitioning to a ketogenic diet or using antimicrobials can trigger an initial wave of endotoxemia (toxins released from dying bacteria), which may temporarily suppress withdrawal symptoms.
+For instance, transitioning to a ketogenic diet or using antimicrobials can trigger an initial wave of endotoxaemia (toxins released from dying bacteria), which may temporarily suppress withdrawal symptoms.
 However, as microbial production of alcohol and its byproduct acetaldehyde decreases, there is a corresponding reduction in the synthesis of morphine and GHB.
 This may result in metabolism and symptoms expected during chronic alcohol, opioid, and GHB withdrawal, which can peak about a week after significant microbiome changes.

-These can be potentially life-threatening / self-harm inducing.
 Ironically, the logical solution is fairly simple, although it may understandably raise some initial concerns.

 It has often been said that "alcohol is the cause of and solution to all of life's problems" and never more literally than in this instance.